Worried about a bend or change in your penis? You're not alone — and there are real options.

 Peyronie's Disease Treatment Options: Your Personalised Plan

-Finding the Right Path: While the fibrous scar tissue (plaque) in Peyronie's disease often remains without surgery, the focus of treatment is on managing its effects: pain, erectile dysfunction (ED), and the penile curve itself.
-The best approach depends on your unique symptoms, personal goals, and whether the disease is currently in the active or stable phase.
-Pain typically subsides over time but can be managed effectively.
-ED associated with Peyronie's has several treatment avenues, from medications to devices or implants.
-Correcting the curvature involves non-surgical strategies like penile traction therapy or injections (Xiapex®, when indicated and available), often used in the acute phase or for less severe stable curves.
-Surgical treatment procedures, such as straightening techniques or penile implants, are usually reserved for the stable phase when curvature significantly impacts sexual function.
+Finding the Right Path: While the fibrous scar tissue (plaque) in Peyronie's disease often stays without surgery, the aim of treatment is to manage its effects: pain, erectile dysfunction (ED), and the penile curve.
+The best approach depends on your symptoms, personal goals, and whether the disease is currently active or stable.
+Pain usually gets better over time but can be managed well.
+ED linked to Peyronie's has several treatment options, from medicines to devices or implants.
+Correcting the curve involves non-surgical methods like penile traction therapy or injections (Xiapex®, when suitable and available), often used in the acute phase or for less severe stable curves.
+Surgical treatment procedures, such as straightening techniques or penile implants, are usually kept for the stable phase when the curve significantly affects sexual function.

-A fundamental principle is that while we might not eliminate the plaque itself non-surgically, we can significantly improve its functional consequences.
+A fundamental principle is that while we won't be usually able to eliminate the plaque itself (either surgically and non-surgically), we can significantly improve its functional consequences.
 The goal is realistic: better function, less distress, improved quality of life.
 Not everyone needs active treatment if symptoms are mild and non-bothersome.
 For those significantly affected by this disease, targeted therapies and treatment options offer real hope.

 Managing Peyronie's-Related Pain (Primarily Acute Phase)